 The mini tractors to drive around

-The Bagot goats and sheep in the barn
+The Bagot goats in the paddock

 Lots of piglets and pigs in our piggery